-U.S. government contracts typically contain unfavorable termination provisions and are subject to audit and modification by the government at its sole discretion, which will subject us to additional risks.
+U.S. government contracts typically contain unilateral termination provisions for the government and are subject to audit and modification by the government at its sole discretion, which will subject us to additional risks.
 These risks include the ability of the U.S. government unilaterally to:

-- · suspend or prevent us for a set period of time from receiving new contracts or extending existing contracts based on violations or suspected violations of laws or regulations; - terminate our contracts, including if funds become unavailable or are not provided to the applicable governmental agency; - reduce the scope and value of our contracts; - \cdot audit and object to our contract-related costs and fees, including allocated indirect costs; - control and potentially prohibit the export of our products; - · change certain terms and conditions in our contracts; and - · cancel outstanding RFP solicitations (as was the case with RFP-BARDA-08-15) or BAAs.
+- suspend or prevent us for a set period of time from receiving new contracts or extending existing contracts based on violations or suspected violations of laws or regulations; - terminate our contracts, including if funds become unavailable or are not provided to the applicable governmental agency; - · reduce the scope and value of our contracts; - · audit and object to our contract-related costs and fees, including allocated indirect costs; - · control and potentially prohibit the export of our products; - · claim rights to products, including intellectual property, developed under the contract; - · change certain terms and conditions in our contracts; and - · cancel outstanding RFP solicitations (as was the case with RFP-BARDA-08-15) or BAAs.